 If you Have Been Tragically Contact a Los Lunas Product Liability Attorney Right Away

-The Law Firm of David C. Chavez, LLC, handles complex product liability cases involving many types of retailers.
+David C. Chavez Law Firm, handles complex product liability cases involving many types of retailers.
 If you were injured by a malfunctioning product, please call 505-865-9696 or contact us online for a free case evaluation as soon as possible.